TheFirstQuestion/GCA-website/README.md

 > https://www.gcaproject.com/#/page/:pageNum/:qualtricsUserId/?name1=a&name2=b&name3=c&name4=d&name5=e&name6=f

 `:pageNum` and `:qualtricsUserId` should be replaced with the specific values needed.
-Names should be passed after the `=` and will be displayed in numberical order.
+Names should be passed after the `=` and will be displayed in numerical order.

 ## Install